About the Delta Interagency Invasive Species

-The DIISC Team was formed in 2013 to foster communication and collaboration among California state agencies that detect, prevent, and manage invasive species and restore invaded habitats in the Sacramento-San Joaquin Delta.
+The DIISC Team (web link) was formed in 2013 to foster communication and collaboration among California state agencies that detect, prevent, and manage invasive species and restore invaded habitats in the Sacramento-San Joaquin Delta.
 The DIISC Team includes state agency program managers and scientists, and benefits from participation by research and conservation groups and other stakeholders.
-The DIISC Team also has involvement from key Federal agencies.
+The DIISC Team also has involvement from key federal agencies.

 As outlined in the Invasive Species Coordination Framework, the goals of the DIISC Team are to establish a framework for:

 - Education and outreach

 - Research needs

 Click the image above to view the full Invasive Species Coordination Framework.